rvanasa/vite-react-motoko/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/rvanasa/vite-react-motoko)

-This project template gives you everything you need to build a Web3 application on the [Internet Computer](https://internetcomputer.org/).
+This template gives you everything you need to build a full-stack Web3 application on the [Internet Computer](https://internetcomputer.org/).

-For an example of a real-world dapp built using this template, check out the [source code](https://github.com/dfinity/feedback) for DFINITY's [Developer Experience Feedback Board](https://dx.internetcomputer.org/).
+For an example of a real-world dapp built using this starter project, check out the [source code](https://github.com/dfinity/feedback) for DFINITY's [Developer Experience Feedback Board](https://dx.internetcomputer.org/).

-## Create a New Project
+## 📦 Create a New Project

 Make sure that [Node.js](https://nodejs.org/en/) `>= 16.x` and [`dfx`](https://internetcomputer.org/docs/current/developer-docs/build/install-upgrade-remove) `>= 0.12.x` are installed on your system.